 - Severe pain in the heart, chest or elsewhere in the body

-If a defective product has injured you or a loved one, contact a North Carolina defective product lawyer at Daggett Shuler injury & disability lawyers to protect your legal rights.
-We want to help you hold these thoughtless or careless manufacturers accountable for the unsafe products they market to the unsuspecting public.
+If a defective IVC filter has injured you or a loved one, contact Daggett Shuler’s IVC filter lawyers to protect your legal rights.
+We want to help hold these manufacturers accountable for the unsafe products they market to the unsuspecting public.